Particular/docs.particular.net/nservicebus/outbox/index.md

 1. Receive the incoming message from the queue.
    * Do not acknowledge receipt of the message yet, so that if processing fails, the message will be delivered again.
-2. Begin a transaction in the database.
-3. Check outbox storage in the database to see if the incoming message has already been processed.
+2. Check outbox storage in the database to see if the incoming message has already been processed.
 This is called **deduplication**.
-   * If the message has already been processed, skip to **step 6**.
+   * If the message has already been processed, skip to **step 7**.
-   * If the message has not yet been processed, continue to **step 4**.
+   * If the message has not yet been processed, continue to **step 3**.
+3. Begin a transaction in the database.
 4. Execute the message handler for the incoming message
    * Any outgoing messages are not immediately sent.
 5. Store any outgoing messages in outbox storage in the database.
 6. Commit the transaction in the database.
    * This is the operation that ensures consistency between messaging and database operations.
+7. Phase 2

 ### Phase 2